sami-dalu/konane_game/README.md

 Konane is a Hawaiian strategy board game wherein two players, black and white, take turns hopping over (capturing) each other’s pieces on a rectangular grid, similar to checkers.
 The pieces on the board are initially laid out in alternating colors.
 Black plays first by removing a black piece in one of the four corners or one of the four central squares.
 White responds by removing a white piece adjacent to the space left empty by black’s move.
 Captures are done orthogonally (i.e. horizontally and vertically rather than diagonally) to adjacent pieces.
 A player can make multiple captures in the same turn as long as the captures are in the same direction with the same piece.
 A player of Konane loses when they are unable to make any further captures.

 # How to play the game
-In the command line, execute the executable from the most recent release using the following command:
+In a Linux command line, execute the executable from the most recent release using the following command:
 ``dune exec konane.exe``

 You will then be greeted with the menu in the command line.
 When the command line presents you with a list of finite options, you can select your desired option by using either the arrow keys on your keyboard or by typing your option.
 In either case, confirm your choice using enter.